awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

   + If the service uses the credentials of an IAM principal to make a request on the principal's behalf\.
   + If the call is made directly by an IAM principal\.

-You can use this condition key to limit access to your trusted identities and expected network locations, while safely granting access to an AWS service\.
+You can use this condition key to limit access to your trusted identities and expected network locations while safely granting access to an AWS service\.

 In the following Amazon S3 bucket policy example, access to the bucket is restricted unless the request originates from `vpc-111bbb22` or is from a service principal, such as CloudTrail\.